Evolution of a modified binomial random graph by agglomeration: Our model and main results

-independently of each other, and we assume there are not loops.
-In words, (\ref{prob}) is the probability that a pair of super-vertices of sizes $i$ and $j$ is connected if there is at least one edge between the corresponding subsets of vertices in $G(n,p)$, see Figure 1.
+independently of each other.
+In words, $p_{ij} $ is the probability that there is at least one edge between the corresponding partition classes of the vertex set $[n]$ of $G(n,p)$, see Figure 1.
 Note that the number of super-vertices and the number of vertices are given by $N=\sum_{i=1}^{{r}}k_{i}$ and $n=\sum_{i=1}^{r}ik_{i}$, respectively.
-In what follows we may write $r=\infty$ if it is possible to have a super-vertex of any size.

-Our goal is to study properties of this random graph by considering different values of $p$, as a function of either $n$ or $N$.
-It seems difficult to obtain substantial asymptotic results for $G(N,\K,p)$ without further restrictions.
-In this work we therefore assume that the limit of $\frac{k_i}{N}$ and $\frac{n}{N}$ exist as $N\rightarrow\infty$, and denote them by $\mu_i$ and $u$, respectively.
-We further assume that
+Our goal is to study properties of the random graph $G(N,\K^r,p)$ by considering different values of $p$ as a function of both $n$ and $N$.
+It seems difficult to obtain substantial results for $G(N,\K^r,p)$ without further restrictions.
+Throughout the paper we therefore assume that for each $i=1,2,\ldots,r$ the following limit exists